 As we get ready to upload this story, Apple has released some of these services to the Indian market in its announcements on 10 September.
 Apple Arcade and Apple TV+ are each now available at Rs.
 99 a month.
 The iPad 7th gen and Apple watch 5th gen will be available in India on 20 September 2019.
 Other important launches were the iPhone11, 11Pro and 11 Pro Max with the A13 bionic chip and a new version of IOS 13.
 By the time you read this article in print, the latest iPhone can be in your hands.

 Google Cloud – already used by leading media organizations

 Google has traditionally been a global internet service provider with immense infrastructure for data storage and retrieval across the world for its legions of users.
-Potentially an ideal Cloud provider, apart from its numerous products, it has put increasing focus on Google Cloud – a platform that is perhaps already used by 9 out of 10 leading media organizations.
+Potentially an ideal Cloud provider, apart from its numerous products, it has put increasing focus on Google Cloud – a site for clould fax services platform that is perhaps already used by 9 out of 10 leading media organizations.
 Actively working with the financial services and healthcare industry, it will be interesting to watch Google grow in markets where its innovations are expected to simplify open source access and add flexibility.

 Cisco’s security Umbrella

 Cisco is working to improve data analytics insights for its client base of more than 50 million networks globally.
 The company plans to provide a comprehensive set of products that include malware protection, Cloud security, multi-factor authentication and threat response.
 In the last 23 years, Cisco has acquired more than 300 innovative companies and technologies at a cost of US$ 70 billion to provide seamless integration for its existing and potential customers.